About Me and How I Work

 At Home ¶

-My personal email is downloaded from Gmail with fetchmail which is in turn processed and sorted into folders by procmail.
+I download all of my messages from Gmail and store them locally.
 After noticing a number of legitimate emails landing in my Spam folder each month, I configured my message processing chain to also download messages Google classified as Spam.
 To reduce the number of false-positives, some local checks are performed to decide if Google's classification was correct.
-All outgoing messages are composed in Vim then passed to a script written in Python.
-The script does three things: it first scans the contents of the email and checks to see if there's anything indicating I forgot an attachment.
-After that, it feeds the message to msmtp which in turn delivers the email to Google's servers.
-Once the email has been accepted for delivery by Google's servers, a copy of the message is fed back into procmail to be archived locally.
+All outgoing messages are composed in Vim

 At Work ¶